Server Djeparov

-Server Reshatovich Djeparov (Server Reşat oğlu Ceparov; Uzbek: Server Rishodovich Jeparov, Uzbek Cyrillic: Сервер Ришодович Жепаров, born 3 October 1982) is a former Uzbek professional football midfielder who is the assistant coach of the Uzbek national team.
+Server Reshatovich Djeparov (born 3 October 1982) is a former Uzbek professional football midfielder who is the assistant coach of the Uzbekistan national team.
 He has won the Asian Footballer of the Year award twice in 2008 and 2011.

 Club career

 Early career

 "I really loved football!
 Dad told me that when matches were shown on TV, I froze and there was no way to distract me!
 I was only three years old."